Wizards-vs-Robots/documentation/uc/fight_wizard.md

 # 1. Fight Wizard

 ## 1.1 Brief Description
-This use case describes that the AI (embodied by robots) attacks the wizards.
+This use case describes that robots attack the wizard(s).

 ## 1.2 Mockup